Breast Reduction with Sydney Plastic Surgeon Dr Ellis Choy

 Difficulty in Exercising

 Even more mundane aspects of exercise may be affected, such as finding the right workout clothes or sports bras.
-Large breasted women frequently find it difficult to find clothing which they feel comfortable in, when exercising, further dissuading them from the active life they long to have.
+Large-breasted women frequently find it difficult to find clothing which they feel comfortable when exercising, further dissuading them from the active life they long to have.

 As we know, exercise is necessary for a fit and healthy life, and can also be the catalyst to avoid any severe health problems which generally come with long periods of inactivity.
-Breast reduction cosmetic surgery is the key to unlock the benefits of exercise.
+Breast reduction cosmetic surgery is the key to unlock the benefits of exercise and an active lifestyle.

 Chafing, Rashes and Skin Irritation

 Larger breasts are much more likely to sag or droop than smaller breasts, simply due to their relative weight and size.
 This causes areas of moist skin beneath the breasts, which can cause skin irritations and other complaints.
 The repeated movement of the breasts against the skin of the abdomen can also cause chafing.